GalSim-developers/GalSim/README.md

 ---------------------

 There are a number of scripts in `examples/` that demonstrate how the code can be used.
 These are called `demo1.py`-`demo8.py`.
+A completely parallel sequence of configuration scripts, `demo1.yaml`-`demo8.yaml`, demonstrates how to make the same set of simulations using config scripts.
 As the project develops through further versions, and adds further capabilities to the software, more demo scripts will be added to `examples/` to illustrate what GalSim can do.

 Additional scripts